 The patrol would move as night closed in where tracking was difficult for even the locals.
 Then they could sleep.
 They were off again at first light, heading to another village to continue the hearts and minds work that was vital in this environment.

 Usually, within the week the patrol would return to the same village and help out again.
 They would build the relationships but never spend a night there.

 Security was almost non-existent in the jungle this remote.
 The troopers were completely tactical.
 They were living in enemy territory, with alertness levels at a maximum at all times.

 Building Trust With the Muruts

 When the trust levels had increased, de la Billière (pictured above during the Gulf War) turned up the notch a few levels.
-He got the Gurkhas on board with enthusiasm and de la Billière explained what his plan was in Peter Dickens’ book:
+He got the Gurkhas on board and de la Billière explained what his plan was in Peter Dickens’ book:

 It was a great game, and we only cheated a little by making sure the Gurkhas and helicopters were at split-second readiness.
 “Look,” we said to the Muruts, “when you see any sign of the Indos, come and tell us straight away and we’ll use our magic radio box to bring masses of soldiers in to clobber them.”
 Well that was a bit unconvincing at first so we said, “Let’s try it tomorrow; you pretend you’ve found some footprints, anywhere you like, and see what happens.”

 This impressed the Muruts lots.
 They were convinced the British were more efficient.
 Add to that the presents, payments and medical care and the locals started to change sides to join the British which was a great achievement.
-All gained through the SAS and their expertise and hard work together with Gurkhas and a cheeky little game played by de la Billière.
+All gained through the SAS and their expertise and hard work with Gurkhas and a cheeky little game played by de la Billière.